LARS | Florissant, CO

 My first experience with substances came at an early age when I drank alcohol for the first time in seventh grade.
 In my early twenties, I had multiple knee surgeries, which came with an opioid prescription.
 Daily use led to addiction, and things began to spiral.
 Over the years, I had periods of sobriety.
 These periods never lasted because I didn’t feel like I was really doing the work.
 It wasn’t until I was pulled over for an aggravated DUI and possession that I started to turn things around.

-From this situation, I found two things that provided pathways to recovery.
-First, I received court-ordered rehab.
-More importantly, I finally came out as transgender.
-Doing so lifted a burden off my shoulders and allowed me to feel like myself publicly.
+From this situation, I found pathways to recovery.
+One of those pathways was that I received court-ordered rehab.
+I was also able to do some evaluation of myself as a person and how I wanted to share myself with the world.
 From there, I was able to put in that work that’s so essential to recovery.
 Having a supportive partner was hugely helpful.
 My wife understands that I can’t be with someone who is going to use substances at all.
 My support system, competitive nature, dedication to working on my sobriety and being myself have given me a new life.
 Today, I own a natural pet market and dog wash, I spend time volunteering to do outreach, and I focus on my sobriety.